-- We can change the default configuration of Docker daemon, like log-driver, storage driver, etc.
+- We can change the default configuration of the Docker daemon, like log driver, storage driver, etc.

 Rules and Regulation

-- If Docker is running in rootless mode, then we need to create the ‘docker.service.d’ folder in each users’ home directory to configure HTTP/HTTPS proxy as it uses files stored in each users’ directory.
-So, the folder path is ‘~/.config/systemd/user/docker.service.d’, other steps are same as mentioned in scenario-2.
+- If Docker is running in rootless mode, we need to create the ‘docker.service.d’ folder in each user’s home directory to configure HTTP/HTTPS proxy as it uses files stored in each user’s directory.
+So, the folder path is ‘~/.config/systemd/user/docker.service.d’; other steps are the same as mentioned in scenario-2.

 - We can use the environment variable ‘NO_PROXY’ to exclude any hosts from proxying while configuring HTTP/HTTPS proxy.
 For example, we can exclude internal Docker registries.

-4. The ‘NO_PROXY’ option excludes, all domain name that matches in the option, for example, if we have mentioned ‘abc.com’ then it will exclude ‘abc.com’, ‘x.abc.com’, ‘y.abc.com’, and so on, however, if we have mentioned ‘.abc.com’ then it will exclude all ‘*.abc.com’ except ‘abc.com’.
+4. The ‘NO_PROXY’ option excludes all domain name that matches the option; for example, if we have mentioned ‘abc.com,’ then it will exclude ‘abc.com,’ ‘x.abc.com,’ ‘y.abc.com,’ and so on, however, if we have mentioned ‘.abc.com’ then it will exclude all ‘*.abc.com’ except ‘abc.com.’

-5. We have optional filed ‘features’ in ‘daemon.json’ to enable or disable specific daemon features.
+5. We have optional field ‘features’ in ‘daemon.json’ to enable or disable specific daemon features.
 For example, we can enable or disable ‘buildkit’ feature to set the default docker image builder.

 Conclusion – Docker Systemd

 We can control and manage almost all the configuration settings of Docker daemon using systemd.
-If we have to install the binary without package then we need to install two unit files ‘service and socket’ from Github repository to ‘/etc/systemd/system’ to integrate Docker with systemd.
+If we have to install the binary without the package, we need to install two unit files, ‘service and socket’ from the Github repository to ‘/etc/systemd/system’ to integrate Docker with systemd.

 This is a guide to Docker Systemd.
 Here we discuss the Introduction, How does systemd Command work in Docker with examples? respectively.
 You may also have a look at the following articles to learn more –